sherlyhu00/Y.Hu/YiruiHu.md

 **Research on relationship between clean energy consumption and economic growth inthe Yangtze River urban agglomeration** Feb 2022 - May 2022
 - Validated bidirectional causal inference and redesigned a VAR model to forecast the relationship development trends.
+### Project
+**Student Innovation Training Program,Team Leader** Nov 2020 - Apr 2022
+*Demand-based optimization of slow Transport systems in Historic District*
+- Classified potential travel crowds through the Analytic Hierarchy Process model; assigned weights to travel destinations based on crowd preference.
+- Settled SP-off-RP model to measure the cost of the transportation mode; utilized RP and SP to jointly model together to obtain new parameters.
+- Established the travel starting point and destination within the research scope; calculated the feasible scope of traffic travel based on the OD matrix.
+- Employed the origin-to-destination path optimization within the research range through the DFS algorithm; found the shortest path.
+**National Digital-Design-Dimension Innovation Competition,Team Leader** Sep 202 -Dec 2020
+*Technology-based Batch Urban 3D Rapid Modeling application*
+- Employed CityEngine as 3D modeling platform,research on the urban rapid 3D modeing techology based on CGA rule.
+- Optimized the 3D geological modeling and building texture segmentation process analysis system based on ArcGIS.
 ## Research Interests
 ML for addressing digital and smart city issues
 DL for transport forecasting and route planning